Memory Allocator with FIFO Free List

 • If a large number of blocks have been freed, you should release memory back to the OS with munmap.
 We define a “large number” with a configurable threshold.

 • By default, the threshold is 100 blocks.
-If the free list contains more than 100 blocks, then subsequent free calls will unmap the block instead of adding it to the free list.
+If the free list contains more than 100 blocks, then you should unmap the oldest allocation on the free list to make room for the most recently freed block.

 • The user may supply their own threshold with an environment variable, ALLOC_THRESH.
 You can use the getenv function to get the value of this environment variable, and if it is set then you should use the provided threshold instead of the default.